 FOREIGN NATIONAL STUDENT INTERN PROGRAM

 AMERICAN CENTER INTERNSHIP OPPORTUNITY ANNOUNCEMENT

 PROGRAM OBJECTIVE: The program provides university students with exposure and work experience contributing to acquisition of new employment skills in preparation for the 21st century work force environment.
-The Public Diplomacy Office (PDO) Student Internship benefits both the U.S. Embassy Suva and students by providing a valuable educational experience leading to a course credit to students while assisting the U.S. Embassy accomplish important mission goals.
+The Public Affairs Section (PAS) Student Internship benefits both the U.S. Embassy Suva and students by providing a valuable educational experience leading to a course credit to students while assisting the U.S. Embassy accomplish important mission goals.

-The Embassy of the United States of America in Suva is seeking four or five ( 4 or 5) university students to gain experience as part-time, unpaid interns at the Public Diplomacy Office.
+The Embassy of the United States of America in Suva is seeking four or five (4 or 5) university students to gain experience as part-time, unpaid interns at the Public Affairs Section.